Lightning-AI/pytorch-lightning/docs/source/starter/converting.rst

 ********************
 8. Use your own data
 ********************
 Regular PyTorch DataLoaders work with Lightning.
-For more modular and scalable datasets, check out `LightningDataModule <datamodule/datamodules>`.
+For more modular and scalable datasets, check out :doc:`LightningDataModule <../datamodule/datamodules>`.

 ----